machdep/longan-nano/README.md

     $ ./configure
     $ make

-## Program the chip using OpenOCD
+#### Program the chip using OpenOCD
     $ /path/to/riscv-openocd/src/openocd -f ./sipeed-jtag.cfg -f ./openocd.cfg -c "program obj/longan-nano.elf; exit"

 ### Alternatively (without SiPEED debugger), program using DFU

 Get [dfu-util](http://dl.sipeed.com/LONGAN/platformio/dl-packages/tool-gd32vflash-v0.1.0-linux.tar.gz).

-Boot yout longan-nano in DFU bootloader.
-For this keep boot0 button pressed, and then press and release the reset button.
+Boot your longan-nano in DFU bootloader mode.
+For this keep boot0 button pressed and then press and release the reset button.

 In a DFU mode run this command:

     $ sudo ./dfu-util -a 0 -s 0x08000000:leave -D obj/longan-nano.bin

 Press the reset button on the longan nano after programming.